Get,

 • It may help in the enhancement of heart health

-• It may help in safeguarding the liver against diseases
+• It may help safeguard the liver against diseases

 • It may be an analgesic (relieves pain)